bologer/anycomment.io/readme.txt

 - Changed cache directory directory from `wp-content/uploads/cache/anycomment` to `wp-content/cache/anycomment`
 - Plugin interface is not translated to Ukrainian, more to come
+- Main plugin character was updated in admin dashboard and for users without avatar

 **Fixes:**

 - Fixed multiple installation bugs, when it was not possible to upload files or make likes, #411
+- Fixed issue when comments when they were closed

 = 0.0.91 – 08.09.2019 =